 John Jacob Astor was the head of the Astor family dynasty and the first millionaire in the United States, primarily making his fortune in the fur trade, real estate, and opium.

 Arriving in New York in 1783, Astor first worked as a butcher.
-However, he soon began to buy furs from trappers and Indians, establishing a fur goods shop in New York.
+However, he soon began to buy furs from trappers and Indians, establishing a fur goods shop in New York City.
 In 1794, the Jay Treaty between Great Britain and the United States opened new markets in Canada and the Great Lakes region.

 By 1795, Astor had purchased a dozen ships and began a thriving import/export business.
 Five years later, the man had amassed almost a quarter of a million dollars and had become one of the leading figures in the fur trade.

 In 1800, Astor began to trade not only in furs but also teas, sandalwood, opium, and other products, with China.
 However, in 1807, The Embargo Act disrupted his import/export business.
 Undaunted, in 1808, Astor established a new venture – the American Fur Company to control fur trading in the Columbia River and Great Lakes areas.

 In 1821, the company partnered with the Chouteau interests of St. Louis, Missouri, giving the company a monopoly in the Missouri River region and, later, in the Rocky Mountains.
 Growing larger each year, the American Fur Company made a practice of buying out small businesses or putting them out of business with stiff competition, virtually having a market on the entire fur trade by 1830.

 In 1834 Astor sold his fur-trading business and began to invest in New York real estate.
 Sure that New York would emerge as one of the world’s greatest cities, he aggressively began buying and developing large tracts of land in Manhattan.
-Adding millions to his already substantial wealth, he was the wealthiest person in the United States at the time of his death in 1848, leaving the bulk of his fortune to his children.
+Adding millions to his already substantial wealth, he was the wealthiest person in the United States at his death in 1848, leaving the bulk of his fortune to his children.